 - Balance your calorie intake by getting at least 30 minutes of physical activity a day (or most days) to improve metabolism, strengthen muscles, and lift your energy levels.

 Today’s new-age 50-year-olds are all about improving their quality of life.
-Here are some truly inspiring stories about such individuals, who have no intention of slowing down with age.
-It is people like these who give me the confidence that when in my fifties, I’m going to do all I can to #LiveNonstop.
+When I see around me people in their fifties, who have no intention of slowing down with age, it gives me the confidence that when in my fifties, I’m going to do all I can to #LiveNonstop.
 Well, I think I’m going to start preparing right now; you can too!

-Disclosure: This post is sponsored in collaboration with Abbott Healthcare Pvt Ltd, but the views shared in this article are personal.
+Disclosure: This post is written in collaboration with Abbott Healthcare Pvt Ltd, but the views shared in this article are personal.

 Disclaimer: Any facts used in this post are meant for education purpose only.